About Gretchen Schauffler

 The same color principles she uses to change homes also change lives by emotionally empowering people to take charge of their experiences, color or otherwise.

-She is currently writing about her extraordinary color baggage journey packed with serendipitous moments, events, and life-changing twists that helped her master her intuition and keep moving forward during an unprecedented period of uncertainty to birth new dreams destined to come true.
-Which she will be oversharing.
+She is currently writing about her extraordinary color baggage journey, packed with serendipitous moments, events, and life-changing twists that helped her master her intuition and keep moving forward during an unprecedented period of uncertainty, birthing new dreams destined to come true, which she will be oversharing.

 Much like Alice, Dorothy, and Santiago, she was led right back to where she started and experienced the same profound truth; "Where your heart is, there your treasure will also be."